eagereyes/eagereyes.org/blog/2009/data-gov-browser.md

 Robert Morton says…
 >	<p>Hi Robert,</p>
->	<p>Cool applet, thanks for sharing!&nbsp; I've posted <a href="http://www.tableausoftware.com/files/DataGov%20browser.twbx">a Tableau workbook I built</a> for browsing Data.gov for files that work well with Tableau (at this point only .csv/.xls).&nbsp; It was most recently updated on 6/15/2009, so it will need occasional refreshes from the latest metadata.</p>
+>	<p>Cool applet, thanks for sharing!
+I've posted <a href="http://www.tableausoftware.com/files/DataGov%20browser.twbx">a Tableau workbook I built</a> for browsing Data.gov for files that work well with Tableau (at this point only .csv/.xls).
+It was most recently updated on 6/15/2009, so it will need occasional refreshes from the latest metadata.</p>
 >	<p>-Robert</p>

 </aside>